How to Clean Fruit with Vinegar (DIY Fruit & Veggie Wash + Spray)

 The only exception to this rule is raspberries.
 Those should only be washed just before eating because they’re far too sensitive to water.

-Two tried and true produce-washing methods with vinegar
+Two tried-and-true produce-washing methods with vinegar

 Vinegar is known to help cut down on bacteria as well as remove a good amount of surface dirt and residue on fresh produce – so let’s dive right into my two favorite ways to use it to wash produce: